marhaasa/sage/README.md

 An intelligent semantic tagging CLI tool for markdown files using the Claude Code SDK.

-Sage analyzes your markdown content and automatically adds relevant semantic tags, making your notes more discoverable and organized.
+sage analyzes your markdown content and automatically adds relevant semantic tags, making your notes more discoverable and organized.

 ## Prerequisites